gechanted/PHell/Hell.md

 # Hell
 **Hell syntax is still in development.
 As I didn't write the Parser yet, I didn't think about the actual syntax**
-*sorry for using PHP syntax in the Code examples*
+*sorry for using washed up PHP syntax as common coding language in the Code examples*
 - ### Functions and Objects
   Fuck Classes - they can be functions too
   ````PHP